Sanne Hoffmann

 Support staff

-Joanna has been employed at DIA since 2012 and is responsible for most arranging most of the receptions at the Institute.
+Joanna has been employed at DIA since 2012 and is responsible for arranging most of the receptions at the Institute.
 She takes care of the cleaning of both the administrative building and the guest accommodation in Herefondos.

 Maxi Thanasi